 Participants in this class learn about family dynamics, roles and dysfunctions related to alcohol and drug abuse.
 The class concentrates on effective methods of counseling all family members in the progression, prevention and treatment of chemical dependency.

-The U.S. Bureau of Labor Statistics reported substance abuse and behavioral disorder counseling employment was expected to grow by 21% between 2008 and 2018.
-The projected rise is due to increased awareness about addiction, and the fact that drug offenders are increasingly being sentenced to treatment programs instead of jail (www.bls.gov).
+A bachelor's degree program in alcohol and drug abuse counseling prepares students for entry-level jobs in the field or for master's degree studies.
+Graduates with a bachelor's degree in alcohol and drug abuse counseling may be limited in their career opportunities.
+The U.S. Bureau of Labor Statistics reported substance abuse and behavioral disorder counseling employment was expected to grow by 22% between 2018 and 2028.
+The projected rise is due to increased awareness about addiction, and the fact that drug offenders are increasingly being sentenced to treatment programs instead of jail time (www.bls.gov).

 Continuing Education and Certification Information

 Master's degree and Ph.D. programs are available in counseling for those who wish to pursue further education.
 These programs are primarily offered on-campus and include hours of supervised practicum in a counseling setting.